 - Pelvic Ultrasound – uses echoes from soundwaves to create a picture of your uterus and ovaries on a computer.

 - Colonoscopy – some women have a bowel examination to make sure that their symptoms are not caused by a bowel problem.

 Some tests may be repeated during or after treatment to check how well the treatment is working.
 Waiting for the test results can be a stressful time.
-It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council on 13 11 20.
+It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council 13 11 20.

 What is the treatment

-The treatment for ovarian cancer depends on what type of ovarian cancer you have, the stage of cancer, your general health and fitness, your doctors’ recommendations, and whether you wish to have children.
+The treatment for ovarian cancer depends on what type of ovarian cancer you have, the stage of cancer, whether you wish to have children, whether you have a faulty gene, your general health and fitness, and your doctors’ recommendations.

-- Germ cell – This is usually treated with surgery and/or chemotherapy.
+- germ cell – usually treated with surgery and/or chemotherapy

-- Stromal cell – This is usually treated with surgery, sometimes followed by chemotherapy or targeted therapy.
+- stromal cell – usually treated with surgery, sometimes followed by chemotherapy or targeted therapy

 - borderline tumours – usually treated with surgery only

 What is the prognosis

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of the disease in a particular person.
 Your doctor will consider many factors in assessing your prognosis.
 These include test results; the type of ovarian cancer and its stage and grade; genetic factors; your response to treatment; and other factors such as your age, fitness and overall health

 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It may help to talk with family and friends.
 You can also call Cancer Council 13 11 20 if you need more information or emotional support.

 What support is available

 Whether you have been diagnosed with ovarian cancer, or have a family member or friend who is affected by cancer, there are times when you may need support.
 Our professional services and support programs are here to help you.

 Find out more about: